lioliveiraz/VUE__gradDashboard/README.md

 ## 9.API

 The API requests are made with **axios**.
-I separated the requests based on both API that this application fetches data.
+I separated the requests based on both API which this application fetches data.

 `mocked database api/requests`

-Those requests are made with  a service http that settle some default configuration to the API request.
+Those requests are made with a service HTTP that settle some default configuration to the API request.

-First, all the requests are made with a default baseURL assign to 'localhost:4020'.
-So all the requests will have this endpoint + a route.
+<p>All the requests are made with a default baseURL assign to 'localhost:4020'.
+So all the requests will have this endpoint + a route.</p>

-Second, there is an interception that reads the status of the response.
+<p>There is an interception that reads the status of the response.
 In case the status is a client error ( status >=400 &&  =< 500), it will throw an error that can be caught.
-In case it is a server error, the error will log in to the console.
-This file exports the http request GET,POST and PUT.
-To have access to other http request it is need to include it to the export default object.
+In case it is a server error, the error will log in to the console. </p>
+<p>This file exports the HTTP request GET, POST and PUT.
+To have access to another HTTP request you need to include it in the export default object.</p>

-To use those configuration you neet to import http from '../http.services.js' to your file and use it in your function
+To use those configuration you neet to import http from `../http.services.js` to your file and use it in your function

 example: